Government LinkBusiness LinkResidents LinkTourism LinkServices Link

 Hours of Work and Breaks

-Individual Flex-time Agreements
+Individual Flex-Time Agreements

 Overtime

-Most employees are entitled to be paid 1½ times their regular wage for hours worked beyond eight hours in a day or for hours worked beyond 40 hours in a week.
-An employee is only entitled to overtime for work that is requested, acknowledged or authorized by the employer.
+Most employees are entitled to be paid 1 ½ times their wage for hours worked beyond eight hours in a day or 40 hours in a week.
+Employees are only entitled to overtime wages for work that is requested, acknowledged, or authorized by the employer.
 In some cases, employees are not entitled to overtime wages because they perform management functions primarily.
-This fact sheet explains this exclusion.

-Most employees are entitled to be paid 1 1/2 times their wages for hours worked beyond eight hours in a day or for hours worked beyond 40 hours in a week.
-An employee is only entitled to overtime for work that is requested, acknowledged or authorized by the employer.
-In some cases, employees are not entitled to overtime wages because they have substantial control over their hours of work and earn at least twice the Manitoba average industrial wage.
+Most employees are entitled to be paid 1½ times their wages for hours worked beyond eight hours in a day and 40 hours in a week.
+Employees are only entitled to overtime for work that is requested, acknowledged or authorized by the employer.
+In some cases, employees are not entitled to overtime wages because they have substantial control over their hours of work and earn at least twice the Manitoba Industrial Average Wage.

 Overtime for Incentive Pay